 Engage With Other Experts

-Things you can do on Twitter to boost your reputation is interact with other Twitter experts.
+Things you can do on Twitter to boost your reputation is interacted with other Twitter experts.
 If you’re first starting out, find someone who is popular on Twitter in your same field, or who has the same audience you do (or hope to).
 Then, observe how they interact with people, what they post, and how they engage others.
-You should also interact with them as well – tweetingpornxxxmobile at them, favoriting posts, and posting content they might find engaging.
+You should also interact with them as well – tweeting at them, favoriting posts, and posting content they might find engaging.
 If you get noticed by this expert, you might be retweeted or mentioned, which will not only get you a whole bunch of new attention but also help build your credibility on the site.
 Twitter experts tend to help build each other’s popularity by interacting with one another.

 Optimize Your Twitter Bio